FilitosaFilitosa

 Filitosa

 Megalithic monuments dating back to the early Bronze Age already demonstrate the importance of spirituality in Corsican societies during this period.
-Such is the case at the Filitosa archaeological site, guardian of the exceptional wealth of the first civilisations (around 4,000 BC).
+This is the case for the archaeological site of Filitosa, guardian of the exceptional wealth of the first civilisations (around 4,000 BC).

-The site also boasts a museum allowing visitors to enter the daily life of early man.
-Take a journey through time and discover the relics uncovered during the excavations: ancient ceramics, fragments of tools, documents, photographs and explanatory sketches… A unique experience to be shared!
+The site also boasts a museum giving visitors a glimpse into the daily life of early man.
+Travel back in time and discover the relics uncovered during the excavations: ancient ceramics, fragments of tools, documents, photographs and explanatory sketches… A unique experience to share!

 03